 The end of the festival in 1998 took place at the same time that TASC's administrator was exploring the idea of a development organisation for folk music in Wales.
-The two main threads were the conversations with Alistair Anderson who made his second appearance at the festival in 1994, and discussions with Ceri Rhys Matthews in 1996 which led to the first Welsh Fiddle Convention in 1997.
+The two main threads were the conversations with Alistair Anderson, creator of Folkworks, who made his second appearance at the festival in 1994, and discussions with Ceri Rhys Matthews in 1996 which led to the first Welsh Fiddle Convention in 1997.
 TRAC (later TRAC-Cymru) was set up in 1997.

 Without the support of the festival TASC languished for a few years until in 2002 a review of the position took place called Groundwork.
 The conclusion was that small-scale events, with funding support if possible, should take place in Llandinam, creating a hot bed that might yield results.